 I did my student teaching in a first grade classroom, but my first job was in a fourth grade classroom.
-I am not joking when I tell you that I walked into my first classroom with less than 20 books for my students.
+When I walked into my first classroom, I had less than 20 books for my students.
 I turned immediately to Scholastic Book Clubs for help and I sent out book orders every month.
 In the beginning I used my own money on top of bonus points to slowly build up our reading shelf.

 Our school also had a Scholastic Book Fair twice a year at conference time.
 Teachers could make wish lists and families could choose to donate books.
 These books even came with a special sticker on the inside cover with the name of the family who donated the book.
 Kids loved seeing their name in our classroom library!
 I have also learned to watch the Scholastic Teacher Store for sales and discounts!

 Once you join their mailing list, be prepared to receive ALL the flyers.
 You don’t have to send them all to the recycling bin, though.
 Here are some ways to put those Scholastic book order flyers to use in the classroom.

 Since building the classroom library was a slow process, I turned to our school librarian for help.
 My students were able to check out books every week, but so was I!
 I could check out stacks of books at one time and make these available to my students for in-class reading.
 Our school was also fortunate to have a book room.
 This was where I could find multiple copies of books for my reading groups.

 Just like the school library, your community library is often very teacher-friendly.
 Don’t be afraid to reach out and use your maximum allotted check-out each week (or month)!